-Any student desiring to drive an automobile on the campus must first register the car with the Campus Police.
-Anyone violating this regulation will be subject to a \$5 fine.
+Any student desiring to drive any automobile on the campus, though it be for one day only. must first register his car, each school year, with the Campus Police.
+Anyone violating this regulation will be subject to a fine of \$5.

-Between the hours of 7:00 a. m. and 5:30 p. m. all student cars parked on the campus must be parked in the student parking lot located east of Farm Lane The speed limit on the campus is 20 miles per hour.
+Between the hours of 7:00 a. m. and 5:30 p. m. all student cars must be parked in the student parking lot located east of Farm Lane behind the Veterinary Clinic.
+The speed limit on the campus is 20 miles per hour.
 The circular drive on the campus is a one-way drive, traffic all going counter-clockwise.
-A copy of the campus rules and regulations will be issued to each student when the cars are registered.
+A copy of the campus rules and regulations for motor vehicles will be issued to each student when the cars are registered.
+Every driver should make it his duty to know these regulations.